Boyes (retailer): Further expansion

 There are examples of the company converting various non-retail premises into stores.
 In June 1984, a store was opened in what was previously the Empire Cinema in Whitby.
 In the same year, the former Bower's restaurant in Malton was converted to a Boyes store.
 A store in Brigg opened in what was the Brown & Co auction rooms in October 2012.
 In July 2014, a building in Chesterfield was converted to retail use by Boyes.
 It was built as the Regal Cinema in 1936 before becoming a nightclub called Zanzibar in the 1990s.

 In recent years the company has relocated some of its branches to new locations in the same town.
 As well as the Bradford relocation, in 2017 the Gainsborough store was relocated due to the original one being demolished for the building of a new Lidl supermarket.
 Boyes now trade from a newly built unit on the site of the former Crown House.
 In 2018 the Middlesbrough store moved from the Dundas Centre to the Hill Street Centre, moving into a former Argos outlet.
 The Doncaster store moved from its original Duke Street location to the Frenchgate shopping centre in 2024.
-The Doncaster store was the first store to be located in a former Wilko store in 2024, with further stores following in Blyth, Beeston, Market Drayton, King's Lynn, Kettering, Dunstable, and a further relocations in Newark and Driffield.
+The Doncaster store was the first store to be located in a former Wilko store in 2024, with further stores following in Blyth, Beeston, Market Drayton, King's Lynn, Kettering, Dunstable, Nottingham, Market Harborough, Burton upon Trent and further relocations in Newark and Driffield.

 In September 2019 with the opening of a store in Barton-upon-Humber, a new company logo was used for the first time.

 Boyes opened a concession in a newly refurbished Co-op store in Mablethorpe in December 2021 as part of a new partnership between the two companies.
 Boyes operates a 3,600 square foot concession within the supermarket.
 Further Co-op concessions were opened in 2023 in Thornton-Cleveleys, Blackpool and Swindon.

-In 2024 the company branched out beyond its traditional trading areas with the first store in Scotland opening in June (part of the Co-op store) in Inverness, and the first in Wales due to open in December in Llanelli.
+In 2024 the company branched out beyond its traditional trading areas with the first store in Scotland opening in June (part of the Co-op store) in Inverness, however this store didn't trade for long and closed in August 2026.

+The company established itself in South Wales with the opening in December 2024 of a store in Llanelli, followed by a former Wilko store in Swansea one year later.